Valley of the Fallen: Basilica, cross and abbey

-Valley of the Fallen
+Valley of Cuelgamuros

 The valley that contains the monument, preserved as a national park, is located 10 km northeast of the royal site of El Escorial, northwest of Madrid.
 Beneath the valley floor lie the remains of 40,000 people, whose names are accounted for in the monument's register.
 The valley contains both Nationalist and Republican graves, but the dedication written in stone reads Caídos por Dios y por España (Fallen for God and for Spain, which is criticized because it was the Francoist Spain motto) and numerous symbols of the Francoist regime.
-Moreover, Republicans were interred here mostly without the consent or even the knowledge of their families; some estimates claim that there are 33,800 victims of Francoism interred — and their families have legal problems in recovering the remains of their family member.
+Moreover, Republicans were interred here mostly without the consent or even the knowledge of their families; some estimates claim that there are 33,800 victims of Francoism interred — and their families have legal problems in recovering the remains of their family members.
 Franco was exhumed and removed from the church in 2019 as an effort to discourage public veneration of the site.